Skip to main content

-Freed offers two types of note templates to help you create documentation that fits your workflow: Structured Templates and Learned Templates.
+Freed offers two types of note templates to help you create documentation that fits your workflow: Learned Templates and Structured Templates.
 Understanding the differences between these two options will help you choose the best approach for your clinical documentation needs.

 You can select a Template at the beginning of a visit, before clicking Capture Conversation.
 The initial note will be processed using that Template.
 Additionally, you can switch an already processed note into a different Template, and Freed will regenerate the entire SOAP note using the new Template.